ldpercy/turtle/readme.md

 -----------

 ### Cartesian
-I've recently changed this over to use conventional cartesian coordinates (y axis up) instead of SVG coordinates, but the ability to switch is still on the [my todo list](task/readme.md).
+I've recently changed this over to use conventional cartesian coordinates (y axis up) instead of SVG coordinates, but the ability to switch is still on the [todo list](task/readme.md).

 ### Polar
 * The polar axis (0°) extends up from the origin, ie the positive y-axis in conventional cartesian